nipy/nipype/doc/devel/architecture.rst

 .run().
 This may be accomplished by allowing cwd as an element of the input Bunch, or handled as a separate case.

+We need to decide on a consistent policy towards the maintinence of paths to files.
+It seems like the best strategy might be to do absolute (os.realpath?) filenames by default, allowing for relative paths by explicitly including something that doesn't start with a '/'.
+This could include '.' in some sort of path-spec.

 Design Principles
 -----------------